google/skia-buildbot/golden/docs/INGESTION.md

     - options.ext: The file type.
 This needs to be "png" for the test to be ingested.

+ * options: these keys are meant as an FYI - they don't impact filtering or sorting.
+   Additionally, they do not impact the trace uniqueness.

 Validating Gold input with goldctl
 ----------------------------------